 2022-2023 NAHL Shreveport Mudbugs Hockey Team with Dr. Fulco and Athletic Trainer, Amy Baker

 Concussions are a common injury in sports, particularly contact sports like football, hockey, and soccer.
 They occur when a blow to the head or body causes the brain to move rapidly back and forth within the skull.
 This movement can cause damage to brain cells and result in a variety of symptoms, including headaches, dizziness, confusion, and memory loss.
+What's not common is knowing that there is skilled subset of care for sports concussion physical therapy.

 One of the most dangerous complications of a concussion is second impact syndrome.
 This occurs when an athlete returns to play too soon after a concussion and suffers a second blow to the head.
 Second impact syndrome can result in rapid and severe brain swelling, which can lead to permanent brain damage or even death.